akhilum/akhilum.github.io/_posts/2016-02-28-The Lishtness of Being by Frank Wilczek.markdown

 ___________

-####1873:
+#### 1873 : ####

 James Clerk Maxwell and Michael Faraday layout the theory of classical electromagnetism.
 They represent electricity and magnetism as waves.
 This helped develop motors, dynamos and lamps.

 __________

-####1899:
+#### 1899 : ####

 Max Plank said that atoms could exchange energy only in packets, a.k.a. *Quantas*.
 He came to this result as a conclusion to solve the age old problem of absolute units laid out by Pythagoras of Samoa.
 Max Plank laid out the universal constants for time, speed and energy.

 ![Absolute Plank Units](/assets/images/LightnessOfBeing_PlankUnits.gif)

-The 20th century physicists realized that C G and h play the role of conversion factors needed to express a profound physical concept.
+The 20th century physicists realized that *c, G and h* play the role of conversion factors needed to express a profound physical concept.

-+ Special relativity mixes space and time into spacetime.
+	* Special relativity mixes space and time into spacetime.
 It does so using Lorentz Transforms a.k.a. boosts.
 To do this you need a conversion factor between a unit of space and a unit of time.
 The conversion factor is *c*.
-+ Quantum theory says E=h*&mu;.
+	* Quantum theory says E=h*&mu;.
 Wave particle duality.
 Where *h* is the conversion factor.
 It also says that momentum is inverely proportinal to wavelength &lambda;.
-+ General relativity says that energy momentum density inducess space time curvature. *G* is the conversion factor.
+	* General relativity says that energy momentum density inducess space time curvature. *G* is the conversion factor.

 At that time Plank has correct equations but the results were inconsistent with the existing ideas and laws at that time.
 It was experimentally verified but theoretically his ideas were an outcast.

 __________

-####1905:
+#### 1905 : ####

-Einstein expanded the theory to state that light always exists in quanta of momentum and energy .
+Einstein expanded the theory to state that light always exists in quanta of momentum and energy.
 Chemistry has made a huge progress and had reached the atomic stage.
 Classical electrodynamics thought of electricity as a fluid and that it needed a medium to flow.
 The turn of the 20th century saw the beginning of Quantum Electrodynamics or *QED*.
 Which explained that electricity actually moved through vacuum as a wavicle or a particle-wave.
 QED tried to explain the 1897 Hertz experiment of movement of electricity through vacuum.
-Einstein had doubts on his theory until 1909 where he states in his paper that "he thought that each singularity point was surrounded by a plane wave.
+Einstein had doubts on his theory until 1909 where he states in his paper that "he thought that each singularity point was surrounded by a plane wave".
 His 1909 paper explained how photons have both momentum and energy - wave particle duality.
 If many singularity points were next to each other then the superposition of these waves would give rise to EM theory of light."
 He thought that the photons were localized EM fields which arise around the singularity points, i.e., EM did not fill space but concentrated around singularities.
 1905 special relativity tells us to think of space as a ether based theory of Electro Magnetism.
 This theory gave us the equation E=mc<sup>2</sup> .

 ___________

-####1915:
+#### 1915 : ####

 Einstein gave us the general theory of relativity.
 This theory models space as space time and explains how matter and energy can interact with space and time.
 His theories were proven experimentally.

 ___________

-####1917:
+#### 1917 : ####

 In 1917, Einstein proposed a modification to his original equations of 1915 because cosmologists discovered that the universe is not collapsing onto itself due to gravity.
 As per Newtons 1692 understanding if the universe did not have a constant density, then Gravity would cause it to collapse onto itself.
 To allow his general relativity gravity to be consistent with special relativity, the only mathematically feasible solution was to add a cosmological constant term.
 By the 1920's, Edwin Hubble showed that the universe was actually expanding.
 So the cosmological term actually started to make sense.